Butler County Commissioners met with a representative from Mid Kansas Co-Op about the pending roadway repair agreement

 "The final option is to place a passing lane on just one side of the road.
 I don't recommend this option either – for both safety and cost reasons.
 Our top option would be the first option with a widening on both lanes.
 It does not prevent us in the future from later lessoning the speed limit but it would allow us in the maximum storage for the larger trucks."

-Page 2 of 5 - The three proposals presented by MKC included a set of estimated cost figures for the second roadway option.
+The three proposals presented by MKC included a set of estimated cost figures for the second roadway option.

 "It is good to get a cost estimate for the project, but we don't have a proposal for this first proposal, which is the one that Darryl recommends," commented Commissioner Peggy Palmer.